DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

 The mapping for Response Assertions from Jmeter to TSNC is as such:

-* 'Apply To' is mapped to 'selectionMode'
+* **Apply To** is mapped to 'selectionMode'
-* * Main sample and sub-samples/ Main sample only/ Sub-samples only -> Regex
+    * Main sample and sub-samples/ Main sample only/ Sub-samples only -> Regex
-* * Jmeter Variable -> Var
+    * Jmeter Variable -> Var

-* 'Response Field to Test' is also mapped to 'selectionMode'
+* **Response Field to Test** is also mapped to 'selectionMode'
-* * Text Response/ Document(text) -> Regex
+    * Text Response/ Document(text) -> Regex
-* * URL Sampled can't be mapped yet
+    * URL Sampled can't be mapped yet
-* * Response Code -> Http Response Code (not a validation object.
+    * Response Code -> Http Response Code (not a validation object.
 There can only be one response code per action but something else woudn't make sense anyway.)
-* * Response Message can't be mapped
+    * Response Message can't be mapped
-* * Response Headers -> can't be mapped, validations won't be created
+    * Response Headers -> can't be mapped, validations won't be created
-* * Ignore Status -> can't be mapped, validations won't be created
+    * Ignore Status -> can't be mapped, validations won't be created

 The selectionContent from TSNC is always mapped to '.*' unless a variable should be asserted.
 In that case is is mapped to ${variablename}.

-* 'Pattern Matching Rules' are mapped to TSNCs validationMode
+* **Pattern Matching Rules** are mapped to TSNCs validationMode
-* * Contains -> Exists
+    * Contains -> Exists
-* * Matches -> Matches
+    * Matches -> Matches
-* * Equals -> Text
+    * Equals -> Text
-* * Substring -> Exists
+    * Substring -> Exists
-* * Not can't be mapped, validations won't be created
+    * Not can't be mapped, validations won't be created

-* 'Patterns to Test' is always mapped to 'validationContent'.
+* **Patterns to Test** is always mapped to 'validationContent'.
 If there are multiple patterns to test TSNC makes multiple validation objects.

 #### Listeners